khulnasoft/BenchWeb/frameworks/Go/goravel/README.md

 # Goravel Benchmarking Test

 [Goravel](https://www.goravel.dev/) is a web application framework with complete functions and excellent scalability.
-As a starting scaffolding to help Gopher quickly build their own applications.
+As a starting pre-benchmarks to help Gopher quickly build their own applications.

 The framework's design is consistent with [Laravel](https://github.com/laravel/laravel), simplifying the learning curve for PHPers.
 Kudos to Laravel!